verified-network-toolchain/petr4/content/usage/_index.md

 {{< lead >}}

-## Functionality: Reproducing Results from POPL '21 paper

-Oops, the stuff in "Claims" should go here.

-## Reusability:

 Petr4 provides a reference interpreter that runs P4 programs but can also serve as a useful frontend for P4 tools or as a testbed for new features.

-### Running P4 programs with Petr4

 Before Petr4 can run a P4 program you have to provide it a control plane configuration and a packet in the STF (Simple Test Framework) format, which is